RuaidhriHallinan/WebsocketFiveInARow/ReadMe.md

 100% Unit Test Coverage

 ### Issues
-GameControllerIntegrationTest broke after a restart of intelliJ to is ignored.
+GameControllerIntegrationTest broke after a restart of intelliJ so is ignored.
 Unknown cause.
 Unit test coverage still at 100%

 ### Author